priolo/jess/docs/ServerObjects.md

-### ServerObjects
+# ServerObjects

-La classe `ServerObjects` gestisce la gestione dello stato lato server e la sincronizzazione tra più client.

-**Metodi Pubblici:**
+The `ServerObjects` class manages the state of server-side OBJECTS and synchronization between multiple CLIENTS.

+## Public Methods:

-- `receive(messageStr: string, clientInstance: any): void`
+### `receive(messageStr: string, client: any): void`

-  - Riceve un messaggio da un client e lo elabora.
-    - **Parametri:**
+Receives a message from a client and processes it.
+Called by the transport system when it receives a message.

-      - `messageStr`: Messaggio ricevuto dal client in formato stringa.
+- `messageStr`: Message received from the client in string format.
-      - `clientInstance`: Istanza del client che ha inviato il messaggio.
+- `clientInstance`: Generic instance of the client that sent the message.
+This will be used in `onSend`.

-- `update(): void`
+### `update(): void`
-  - Processa gli aggiornamenti e invia le modifiche ai client in ascolto.

-**Proprietà Pubbliche:**
+Sends update changes to listening clients.
+It will probably call `onSend`.

+**Public Properties:**

+### `apply: (data?: any, command?: any) => any`

+Function used to apply a command to an object.
+Use a predefined function:

+- `ArrayApplicator.ApplyCommands`
+- `SlateApplicator.ApplyCommands`
-- `apply: ApplyCommandFunction`
+- `TextApplicator.ApplyCommands`

-  - Funzione utilizzata per applicare un comando a un oggetto.
+or define a custom one.

-- `onSend: (client: any, message: ServerMessage) => Promise<any>`
+### `onSend: (client: any, message: ServerMessage) => Promise<any>`
-  - Funzione chiamata per inviare messaggi a un client specifico.

----
+Function called to send messages to a client.
+The implementation depends on the transport method used.